-Tor's blocking resistance design [47], based on secret proxies called "bridges," was of this kind.
-Volunteers run bridges, which report themselves to central database called BridgeDB [182].
+Tor's blocking resistance design [49], based on secret proxies called "bridges," was of this kind.
+Volunteers run bridges, which report themselves to a central database called BridgeDB [181].
 Clients contact BridgeDB through some unblocked out-of-band channel (HTTPS, email, or word of mouth) in order to learn bridge addresses.
-The BridgeDB server takes steps to prevent easy enumeration of the entire database [125].
+The BridgeDB server takes steps to prevent the easy enumeration of its database [126].
 Each request returns only a small set of bridges, and repeated requests by the same client return the same small set (keyed by a hash of the client's IP address prefix or email address).
-Requests through the HTTPS interface require the client to solve a captcha, and email requests are permitted only from the domains of email providers that are known to limit the rate of account creation.
-The population of bridges is partitioned into "pools"-one pool for HTTPS distribution, one for email, and so on-so that an exploit allowing enumeration of one distribution method does not affect the others.
-But even these defenses may not be enough: despite public appeals for volunteers to run bridges (see for example Dingledine's initial call in 2007 [42]), there have never been more than a few thousand of them, and Dingledine reported in 2011 that the Great Firewall of China had managed to enumerate both the HTTPS and email distribution pools [43 §1, 44 §1], presumably taking advantage of its greater resources.
+Requests through the HTTPS interface require the client to solve a captcha, and email requests are honored only from the domains of email providers that are known to limit the rate of account creation.
+The population of bridges is partitioned into "pools"-one pool for HTTPS distribution, one for email, and so on-so that if an adversary manages to enumerate one of the pools, it does not affect the bridges of the others.
+But even these defenses may not be enough.
+Despite public appeals for volunteers to run bridges (for example Dingledine's initial call in 2007 [44]), there have never been more than a few thousand of them, and Dingledine reported in 2011 that the Great Firewall of China managed to enumerate both the HTTPS and email pools [45 §1, 46 §1].

-Tor relies on BridgeDB to provide address blocking resistance for all its transports that otherwise only have content obfuscation.
+Tor relies on BridgeDB to provide address blocking resistance for all its transports that otherwise have only content obfuscation.
 And that is a great strength of such a system.
-It enables, to some extent, content obfuscation to be developed independently, and rely on an existing generic proxy distribution mechanism in order to produce an overall plausibly working system.
-There is a whole line of research, in fact, on the question of how best to distribute information about an existing population of proxies, which is known as the "bridge distribution problem" or "proxy discovery problem."
-I will give just a summary of various proposals.
+It enables, to some extent, content obfuscation to be developed independently, and rely on an existing generic proxy distribution mechanism in order to produce an overall working system.
+There is a whole line of research, in fact, on the question of how best to distribute information about an existing population of proxies, which is known as the "proxy distribution problem" or "proxy discovery problem."
+Proposals such as Proximax [137], rBridge [188], and Salmon [54] aim to make proxy distribution robust by tracking the reputation of clients and the unblocked lifetimes of proxies.

-A way to make proxy distribution more robust against censors (but at the same time less usable by clients) is to "poison" the set of proxy addresses with the addresses of important servers, blocking which would result in high collateral damage.
+A way to make proxy distribution more robust against censors (but at the same time less usable by clients) is to "poison" the set of proxy addresses with the addresses of important servers, the blocking of which would result in high collateral damage.
 VPN Gate employed this idea [147 §4.2], mixing into the their public proxy list the addresses of root DNS servers and Windows Update servers.

-Apart from "in-band" discovery of bridges via subversion of a proxy distribution system, one must also worry about "out-of-band" discovery, for example by mass scanning [44 §6, 47 §9.3].
-Durumeric et al. found about 80% of existing (unobfuscated) Tor bridges [54 §4.4] by scanning all of IPv4 on a handful of common bridge ports.
-Matic et al. had similar results in 2017 [135 §V.D], using public search engines in lieu of active scanning.
-The best solution to the scanning problem is to do as ScrambleSuit and obfs4 do, and associate with each proxy a secret, without which a client cannot initiate a connection.
-The critical part is that the IP address and port must not constitute the whole of the information needed to connect to the proxy.
+Apart from "in-band" discovery of bridges via subversion of a proxy distribution system, one must also worry about "out-of-band" discovery, for example by mass scanning [46 §6, 49 §9.3].
+Durumeric et al. found about 80% of existing (unobfuscated) Tor bridges [57 §4.4] by scanning all of IPv4 on a handful of common bridge ports.
+Matic et al. had similar results in 2017 [136 §V.D], using public search engines in lieu of active scanning.
+The best solution to the scanning problem is to do as ScrambleSuit [200], obfs4 [207], and Shadowsocks [170] do, and associate with each proxy a secret, without which a scanner cannot initiate a connection.
 Scanning for bridges is closely related to active probing, the topic of Chapter 4.